 On day 4, we journey by local bus to Phnom Penh, the capital of Cambodia.
 After a brief walking orientation tour from your CEO, you are free to explore Phnom Penh.
 Sights you might choose to visit this afternoon include the National Museum and adjacent complex of the Silver Pagoda and Royal Palace.
 After 1975, when Pol Pot and his henchmen took power, Cambodia was thrown into an abyss of unspeakable violence and mass-murder.
 Millions of Cambodians perished during this time.
 Witness to this genocide are the Killing fields of Choeung Ek and the Tuol Sleng prison.
 A Tuk Tuk can be hired locally to take you there, or your CEO can organise a bus and private guide for the group.
 You may also wish to explore town or go shopping at the famous Russian Market.
 Phnom Penh can be confusing and we recommend to always keep a hotel card with you when you are exploring.
 Tuktuks (local transport) usually cost between 2-3 USD to anywhere in town.
 In the evening, there are many pleasant local restaurants where you can try some local specialties such as fish amok.
 We overnight two nights in Phnom Penh.
 Our Hotel is centrally located, close to the riverfront.
 The hotel has free wifi.
 All rooms are double or twin share with air conditioning and en suite bathrooms.
 Approx travel time: Public bus with A/C from Siem Reap to Phnom Penh: 6-7 hours It is best to prepare your earplugs ready for this journey if you are not a fan of loud Khmer pop music!

 This morning we make our way to the Cambodia/Vietnam border.
 After driving for approximately 2 hours, we'll stop for a break in Kampot, an attractive riverside Cambodian town, well-known for the quality of its local pepper.
-It’s approximately another 2 hours to reach the Vietnamese the border.
+It is approximately another 2 hours to reach the Vietnamese the border.
 The border crossing requires you to walk approx 150 meters on a flat road with your bags into Vietnam where our private bus will be waiting for us.
-After completing the necessary formalities, we will continue on to Chau Doc (Vietnam), a 45 minute drive.
-We arrive mid afternoon with time to relax and adjust to the change of pace.
-You might choose to take trip up to Sam Mountain on motorbikes to watch the sunset, a boat trip through the fish farms, or a walk through the local market..all of which will give you a taste of life in the Mekong Delta.
-Our Hotel is centrally located in Chau Doc town and is very convenient to explore the town, market or river front park by foot.
-Free wifi is available.
-All rooms are double or twin share with air conditioning and en suite bathroom.
-Approx travel time: Private bus from Sihanoukville to Chau Doc: 5 hours (not including border formalities)
+After completing the necessary formalities, we will continue on to Can Tho (Vietnam), a 4-5 hour drive.
+Tonight we will stay in a basic village homestay that includes dinner.
+Approx travel time: Private bus from Sihanoukville to Can Tho: 9 hours (not including border formalities)

-After breakfast on day 9, we head to Ho Chi Minh City (Saigon) a journey which will take most of the day.
+After breakfast on Day 9, we head to Ho Chi Minh City (Saigon) a journey which will take most of the day.
 This evening, why not head to one of the rooftop bars such as the Rex Hotel, one of the classic colonial Saigon institutions, where there is often live music.
 Perhaps visit the the immense Ben Than Market and grab a snack at one of its many food stands.
 Those with an interest in Vietnam's recent war history may like to visit the Reunification Palace, the residence of the presidents of South Vietnam before 1974, and the fascinating nearby War Remnants Museum.
 Also very interesting is Cholon, Saigon’s Chinese quarter.
 A cyclo can take you to any of these places for a very reasonable price and is a fun way to travel around Ho Chi Minh City.
 Our Saigon hotel is located in front of the city’s main market, Ben Than Market, and very close to Saigon's backpackers street.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Wifi is available.
 A small swimming pool is also available on the second floor.
 Approx Travel Time: Private bus from Chau Doc to Ho Chi Minh City: 7-8 hrs